 Kate Atchison- Assistant Director

-Kate is the Coordinator of the Center, and joined UMD in 2016.
+Kate is the Assistant Director of the Center, and joined UMD in 2016.
 Previously, she worked at UMBC in the Career Center for four years.
 Kate received her M.S. in Higher Education Administration from Florida State University and her B.A. in Communication from the University of Tennessee.
 At MCWIC, Kate oversees the event logistics, student programs, Grace Hopper Scholarship program, and the MCWIC Ambassadors and Tutors.